 - black puddings and sausages: the ploughman.

 To the gentry back then, Christmas food meant enormous feasts of meats, fishes, vegetables, rich creamy sauces and all manner of sweet delicacies washed down with a lot of alcohol.
-But for the poor majority of the Irish back then, Irish Christmas recipes produced rather more hearty fare.
+But for the poor majority of the Irish, Irish Christmas recipes produced rather more hearty fare.
 While they were less rich than the foods enjoyed by those further up the social ladder, they were nonetheless exceptionally luxurious to the palate of a population that lived at subsistence level (or worse) for much of the year.

 So, to get you well prepared for the coming Christmas cooking, we are going to post some more or less traditional Irish Christmas Recipes on our Blog over the next few days.
 We hope you will enjoy it!